epklein/epklein.github.io/_mgmt/management.md

 # toc_sticky: true
 ---

 Management is a broad discipline.
-In this page I share resources and references covering a variety of management branches.
+On this page I share resources and references covering a variety of management branches.

 I have a special page dedicated to [Software Engineering Management](/mgmt/swe), the main focus of my career.